Gary Payne (2800x400 slice)

 GMCS-571

-Specialization in Mathematics for Secondary Teaching
+Mathematics for Secondary Teaching

 This specialization is designed to strengthen the mathematical background of secondary teachers, while providing coursework to better understand the learning and teaching of mathematics in grades 7-12.
 Students should have the equivalent of a bachelor’s degree in mathematics before entering the program.